Ayuei/DeBEIR/paper.md

 Unlike statistical learning, tuning deep learning retrieval methods is often costly and time-consuming.
 This cost makes it essential to automate much of the training, tuning and evaluation processes efficiently.

-DeBIR is a library for facilitating dense retrieval research, primarily focusing on bi-encoder dense retrieval where query and documents dense vectors are generated separately [@reimers2019].
+DeBEIR is a library for facilitating dense retrieval research, primarily focusing on bi-encoder dense retrieval where query and documents dense vectors are generated separately [@reimers2019].
 It allows for expedited experimentation in dense retrieval research by reducing boilerplate code through an interchangeable pipeline API and code extendability through the inheritance of general classes.
 It further abstracts standard training loops and hyperparameter tuning into easy-to-define configuration files.
 This library is aimed at helping practitioners, researchers and data scientists experimenting with bi-encoders by providing them with dense retrieval methods that are easy to use out of the box but also have additional extendability for more nuanced research.
 Furthermore, our pipeline runs asynchronously to reduce I/O performance bottlenecks, facilitating faster experiments and research.

 A brief summary of the pipeline stages (\autoref{fig:training}) is: